aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project/index.md

 ### Some comments:

-In my p5.js class there was a suggestion to look at the *Guidonian hand*, a pedagogical system used prior to invention of notation.
+In my p5.js class there was a suggestion to look at the *Guidonian hand*, a pedagogical system used prior to the invention of musical notation.
 In short, it was a system where each finger and knuckles (?) represented a different note, a full step (koko sävelaskel in Finnish):

 *It was the most basic pedagogical tool for learning new music in the European Middle Ages, and was often referenced in contemporary musical theory.
 In each hexachord, all adjacent pitches are a whole tone apart, except for the middle two, which are separated by a semitone.*